chriswa/vsmodlib-BuffStuff/README.md

 You can use `BuffManager.GetActiveBuff(Entity entity, string buffId)` or `BuffManager.IsBuffActive(Entity entity, string buffId)` to look up an active buff on an entity by its registered `ID`.

+## TODO

+- Test with non-player entities
+- Transmit buffs from server to client (so that client code can check if buffs are active)
+  - Probably only useful to send each player their own buffs?